rails/rails/guides/source/active_record_validations.md

 ### `length`

-This helper validates the length of the attributes' values.
+This validator validates the length of the attributes' values.
 It provides a variety of options, so you can specify length constraints in different ways:

 ```ruby